Fuel prices in Melbourne

 Sign in to manage fuel types

-Today's average fuel price for e10 petrol in Melbourne is $1.73 per litre, that is 2 cents less than yesterday with prices continuing to come down since peaking 3 weeks ago at $1.89.
+Today's average fuel price for e10 petrol in Melbourne is $1.79 per litre, that is 6 cents more than yesterday with prices on the rise. .

 Hit the All time button below to see the timing of long-term peak and low pricing levels here in Melbourne.